VA24d/VA24d/README.md

 # 💫 About Me:
-🔭 I’m currently working on ML, VR and IoT<br>🌱 I’m currently learning about <redacted><br>💬 Ask me about anything<br>⚡ Fun fact : "C was the first language I learnt, not python"
+🔭 I’m currently working on ML, VR and IoT<br>🌱 I’m currently learning about &lt;redacted&gt; <br>💬 Ask me about anything<br>⚡ Fun fact : "C was the first language I learnt, not python"

 ## 🌐 Socials: